-The planning process creates a strategic framework to identify, assess and prioritise land-uses and, to assist in the strategic investment for the revitalisation/management of natural resource values.
+The planning process creates a strategic framework to identify, assess and prioritise land-uses and, to assist with strategic investment in the revitalisation/management of natural resource values.
 These reflect two streams in the integration of NRM and environmental protection - a 'strategic planning stream' and an 'investment stream'.
-These connections occur at a regional and local level and are important in the delivery of regional strategies (prepared by DOP) and local growth management strategies, local environmental plans (LEPs) and state of the environment reports prepared by local councils.
+These connections occur at regional and local levels and are important in the delivery of regional strategies (prepared by DOP) and local growth management strategies, local environmental plans (LEPs) and state of the environment reports (prepared by local councils).